It’s time for the quiz, Mom!

-One of my clients who thinks that maybe her whole family is a replica of “The Simpsons”, has requested that I do a “What Remedy Is Bart Simpson” quiz!
+One of my clients who thinks that maybe her whole family is a replica of “The Simpsons”, has requested that I do a “What Remedy Is Bart Simpson”!

-After school, Bart spends hours at the video arcade playing violent video games, then goes home, drinks a can of soda while watching violent cartoons on TV, eats dinner, then he and his father, Homer Simpson, spend hours watching a stupid movie about a giant ape running amok.
+After school, Bart spends hours at the video arcade playing action video games, then goes home, drinks a can of soda while watching violent cartoons on TV, eats dinner, then he and his father, Homer Simpson, spend hours watching a stupid movie about a giant ape running amok.
 Finally, at bed time, Bart starts studying.
-Two seconds later, he’s asleep.
+Two seconds later, he’s fallen dead asleep.

-The next day, knowing he hasn’t studied, Bart fakes an attack of appendicitis in the classroom and gets sent to the nurse’s office.
+The next day, knowing he hasn’t studied, Bart fakes an attack of appendicitis and gets sent to the nurse’s office.
 Ultimately, he gets sent home.
 He’s fooled everybody but his sister, Lisa.
-Bart tells her not to worry as he calls his best friend Milhouse on the phone and says, “What were the answers on the test today?”
-What he doesn’t know is that Milhouse flunked the test!
-Therefore, you guessed it, Bart fails the test as well, with his teacher adding, “This is the worst test score since Milhouse failed the exam yesterday!”
+Bart tells her, “No problem!” as he calls his best friend Milhouse and says, “What were the answers to today’s test?”
+Feeling confident, Bart goes to school the following day and takes the exam.
+But he is called in after school.
+“Bart,” his teacher says, “this is the worst test score since Milhouse failed the exam yesterday!”

 The school psychiatrist is called in, as well as Bart’s parents.
-“An under-achiever and, yet, proud of it,” the psychiatrist observes.
-After making note of Bart’s poor attention span, Homer zones-out and doesn’t hear anything else.
+“An under-achiever and proud of it,” the psychiatrist observes.
+After making note of Bart’s poor attention span, Homer zones-out and doesn’t hear anything else at the meeting.
 Finally the psychiatrist says, “I think Bart should repeat the 4th grade.”
 This upsets Bart so much, he begs for a make-up exam.

-He tries to get the smart kid in the class, Martin Prince, to help him pass.
-He says, “Martin, if you help me pass this test, I’ll keep the other kids from laughing at you.”
+He tries to get the smart kid in class, Martin Prince, to help him study.
+He says, “Martin, if you help me pass the test, I’ll keep the other kids from laughing at you.”
 To prove that the other kids do, in fact, laugh at him, Bart pushes Martin down to the ground twice, and all the kids laugh.

-However, the plan back-fires when Martin becomes so exhilarated over no longer being a dork, he says the heck with studying and runs off with the boys who used to laugh at him to the video arcade!
+However, the plan back-fires when Martin becomes so exhilarated over no longer being an outcast, he says the heck with studying and runs off with the boys who used to laugh at him!
 Bart is once again on his own.
-He does the only thing he can do, he prays for some natural disaster to close school!
+He does the only thing he can do, he prays for some natural disaster to close the school!

 The next day, it snows.

 So, OK, gang, that’s it!
-Here’s the video, click on the link below (just a tip, I can only watch this thing on Google Chrome–but, maybe that’s just because I’ve got an old computer), and write down the elements of the case as you’re watching; for instance, Bart’s messy room means he’s “untidy”–that’s the rubric for “messy”.
-OK?
-So make a list of the elements of the case, then find rubrics for them, then repertorize, and write to me at LEWRA@aol.com and tell me what remedy is Bart Simpson!
+Here’s the video—it’s an abbreviated version, that’s how it is on YouTube these days, unfortunately, due to copyright protections.
+Make a list of the elements of the case, then find rubrics for them, then repertorize, and write to me at LEWRA@aol.com and tell me what remedy is Bart Simpson!

 Hi Elaine .